programmingwebsite/aws-microservices-kubernetes/README.md

         1. export both your AWS_ACCESS_KEY_ID and export AWS_SECRET_ACCESS_KEY in your terminal.
 If you quit your bash session you’ll have to do this again.
 Execute echo $AWS_ACCESS_KEY_ID to make sure you’ve done this correctly.

-        2. download Terraform and kubeone per the resources above.
+        2. Download Terraform and kubeone per the resources above.

         3. Follow the instructions